 Does the definition of RI tell you when you should begin working on an RI?
 Is it after the preceding RI has been completed?
 If so, how does RI 1 become valid?
 No RI precedes it.
-If the RM intends RI 1 to be in effect, an SI above it can simply state, "RI 1 is in effect once you leave the Start" or "Continue with RI 1."
+If the RM intends RI 1 to be in effect, the GIs may say something like "the lowest numbered, uncompleted RI is the RI in effect."
+Or an SI above the first RI can simply state, "RI 1 is in effect once you leave the Start" or "Continue with RI 1" (often abbreviated to CRI 1).